Morioxd/morioxd/README.md

 ## Hi there 👋
+## I am a student currently studying at Uppsala university.
+My major is data analysis.
 <!--
 **Morioxd/morioxd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.